Chiclayo to Trujillo Bus

-Why book Chiclayo to Trujillo bus with redBus?
+Why book a Chiclayo to Trujillo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chiclayo to Trujillo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chiclayo to Trujillo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The name of the city comes from Chidayep and Chiclayoc, words in mochica language which mean “green that hangs”.
 It was the place where the culture mochica was born in the period of 0-600 B.C.
 Its foundation took place in 1560, during the colonial period, as a rural house; this lasted until the republic period, when the city started to grow due to its commercial importance and privileged location.
 Today we can appreciate on the outskirts and museums the legacy of a large culture moche, which dominated the valley centuries before.
 Declared the “capital of the friendship” for its hospitality, charm and good disposition of the residents, Chiclayo is the place where every traveller who likes history, good food and beaches with a good climate can’t miss.